tarantool/doc/sphinx/book/box/box_session.rst

              separate server, the return is null.
-             The command is executed on the server, so the "local name" is the server's host and administrative port, and the "peer name" is the client's host and port.
+             The command is executed on the server, so the "local name" is the server's host and port, and the "peer name" is the client's host and port.
     :rtype:  string